706917/User-Behavior-Automation/README.md

-# User-Behavior-Automatiom
+# User-Behavior-Automation
-An Application to automatically play mini-games on Android phone
+An application to automatically play mini-games on Android phone

 <strong>Release#01</strong>
 <ul>